-.2 Only equipment specified in regulation IV/13 of SOLAS 1974 and means of duplication in accordance with regulation IV/15 as applicable may be connected to the reserve source or sources of energy.
+7.3.2 Only equipment specified in regulation IV/13 of SOLAS-74 and the means of duplication in accordance with regulation IV/15 as applicable may be connected to the reserve source or sources of energy.

-.3 Any ship's navigational or other equipment providing to the radio installation an input of information, which is needed to ensure its proper performance, shall be connected to the ship's main and emergency supply and to the reserve source of energy to ensure an uninterruptable input of information.
+7.3.3 Any ship's navigational or other equipment providing to the radio installation an input of information, which is needed to ensure its proper performance, shall be connected to the ship's main and emergency supply and to the reserve source of energy to ensure an uninterruptable input of information.

-.4 To determine the electrical load to be supplied by the reserve source or sources of energy for each radio installation required for distress conditions, the following formula shall be applied:
+7.3.4 To determine the electrical load shall be supplied by the reserve source or sources of energy for each radio installation required for distress conditions, the following formula shall be applied: